rogeryeosgit/DevoProject/Notes.md

 - Implementing encryption between client and server communication and server encryption to other servers

 - Figure out refresh token procedures

+- Personalize front page after people have signed in

+- Validate login data, provide a forget password feature and validate email address to be authentic

+- Add additional login methods (Google Sign-In, etc.)